Barhome/udacity-final-project/readme.md

 ## Features

 - Weather forcast 16 days ahead.
-The can only plan the trip within 16 days from now to get accurate weather information.
+The user can only plan the trip within 16 days from now to get accurate weather information.
 - Local storage, the user can save, display and delete any tirp depending on the usage of local storage.
 - Responsive for all screen sizes